seadowg/milo/README.md

 ## Description

 Inspired by Functional Reactive Programming and async frameworks such as node.js 'milo' combines declarative stream-like events with asynchronous multithreaded programming.
-There are two key concepts in milo: `EventStream`s and `async` blocks.
+There are two key concepts in milo: `EventStream` and `async`.

 ### EventStream